 In Scaffold 4 modified weights for protein probability calculations are used in the ProteinProphet algorithm to more accurately model peptide assignments.
 The Similarity View has been modified to reflect these changes by reporting the peptides weights used as percentages when the User selects to group the data using the clustering algorithm.

-Proteome Discoverer is the exception here.
-In Scaffold 4.11, we introduced the ability to read probabilities assigned by Percolator.
+Scaffold 4.11 introduced the ability to read probabilities assigned by Percolator in Proteome Discoverer.
 These probabilities are automatically read into Scaffold when PD data is loaded using Prefiltered mode.
 When loading PD data, we recommend using the Percolator note with FDR thresholds set to a reasonable value, then load the data using Prefiltered mode.
 If the Prefiltered mode option is greyed out it is likely because you have condensing on, disable condensing and Prefiltered mode should be active.